alexisbanda/xlack/README.md

 ### Useful scripts

 - `./start-services.sh`
-    - Stops any previous Reverb/Queue processes inside the container, fixes permissions for `storage` and `bootstrap/cache`, and starts:
+    - Ensures containers are up, stops any previous Reverb/Queue processes, fixes permissions for `storage` and `bootstrap/cache`, and starts:
         - Reverb at `0.0.0.0:8080`
         - Queue worker via `queue:work` (queue `default`, `--tries=1`)
     - Shows the status of containers and active processes.